About the Festival

 Sarah Mayhan, Literary Manager

-Sarah is delighted to be part of Something Marvelous for a fifth year, and is proud to see the festival grow!
+Sarah is delighted to be part of Something Marvelous for a sixth year, and is proud to see the festival grow!
 She migrated from Tennessee to study theater and American history at Northwestern University, and stayed to do theater in Chicago.
 Sarah has acted onstage with companies such as Filament Theater Ensemble, Piccolo Theatre, Redtwist Theatre, & Tympanic Theatre Company, and onscreen with Fake Geek Girl Productions.
 She teaches ballroom dance to kids, and the Alexander Technique to students of all ages.
 When not reading plays, Sarah is listening to podcasts.

 Cruz Gonzalez-Cadel, Casting Director